 self.core internally, which is why we request the core device using

 setattr_device() like any other.

 examples/master folder of ARTIQ into the same directory as

 --device-db option of

 artiq_run).
-You can open PYON database files using a text editor - their contents are in a human-readable format.
 You will probably want to set the IP address of the core device in

 host parameter of the